 In this article, you will learn my top 10 best Microsoft Outlook hacks.
 You will be able to manage your inbox better so you can be more productive and less stressed.
 With these Outlook tips, you will be able to increase your productivity.
 I’m sure you’re going to find something important.
 Now, I have to say, my favorite one is number 8 so I’m curious what yours is.
 Comment below and let me know.

 Never miss a game or TV show

 If you’re a sports fan, this tip is for you.
-Did you know that you can automatically, add your team schedule to your outlook calendar?
+Did you know that you can automatically add your team’s schedule to your Outlook calendar?
 It doesn’t matter if it’s your college or a pro team.
 It’s not just for sports.
 You can also add the dates of your favorite TV show in case you’re still into TV shows.
 Let me show you.

-- Go to office portal and sign in and select outlook
+- Go to the office portal and sign in, select Outlook.

 - Open your calendar.
 Click on Add calendar.

 Let’s say you want to import the schedule for the Los Angeles Lakers.
 Click on Sports and click on NBA.